RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: RoD-TAL: Romanian Driving Tests And Laws

 \subsection{RoD-QA Dataset}

-\paragraph{Dataset Structure.} Built upon the curated legal base, the RoD-TAL dataset consists of multiple-choice questions sourced from the Romanian driving-license written tests, henceforth referred to as RoD-Law, available on the public educational platform \textbf{Scoala Rutiera}\footnote{\url{https://www.scoalarutiera.ro/}}.
-Each question is annotated with relevant legal references from RoD-Law, allowing for the evaluation of both standard LLM answering and retrieval-augmented generation (RAG) systems grounded in actual law.
+\paragraph{Dataset Structure.} Based on a curated legal base, the RoD-TAL dataset consists of multiple-choice questions sourced from the written Romanian driving-license tests, henceforth referred to as RoD-QA, available on the public educational platform Scoala Rutiera\footnote{\url{https://www.scoalarutiera.ro/}}.
+Each question is annotated with relevant legal references from RoD-Law, enabling the evaluation of both standard LLMs and RAG systems grounded in actual law. \textit{Scoala Rutiera} is one of the largest platforms in Romania for learning and preparing for theoretical driving tests, according to internet traffic\footnote{\url{https://www.similarweb.com/website/scoalarutiera.ro/\#overview}} and mobile app downloads on Google Play\footnote{\url{ https://play.google.com/store/apps/details?id=com.app.scoalarutiera}}, as of December 2025.
+As claimed on their website, the questions are the official ones provided by the authorities during the exams.
+Therefore, we assume that these annotations are correct.

-The data structure for each sample includes the question, a set of candidate answers (with an explicit correct answer or more), explanation, legal reference, and a list of indicators where relevant.
-Visual questions were further categorized and enriched by o4-mini-based sign annotation, followed by manual verification.
-For the experimental setup, we evaluate various combinations of text- and image-based questions with or without law annotations.
+The data structure for each sample includes the question, a set of candidate answers (with an explicit correct answer or more), an explanation, legal references, and a list of traffic signs where relevant.
+The visual questions were further categorized and enriched by o4-mini-based \cite{o3-o4mini-system-card} sign annotation, followed by manual verification.
+For the experimental setup, we evaluated various combinations of text- and image-based questions with or without law annotations.
 An overview of the dataset splits is provided in Table~\ref{tab:datasets}.

-This comprehensive annotation schema supports evaluation not only of LLM answer accuracy but also of legal retrieval precision/recall and legal grounding in RAG setups.
+This comprehensive annotation schema supports evaluation of not only the LLM answer accuracy, but also the legal retrieval precision/recall and legal grounding in RAG setups.
 The presence of visual (VQA) questions further enables research into legally grounded multimodal models, an emerging area in AI and law.
+We make the dataset publicly available on HuggingFace\footnote{\DatasetURL}.